CharlieMc0/universal-token-launcher/backend-python/README.md

      # SEPOLIA_RPC_URL=https://eth-sepolia.g.alchemy.com/v2/YOUR-API-KEY
      ```
    - The system will automatically use your custom RPC URLs if defined in the environment
+   - Run `test_rpc_config.py` to verify which chains have valid RPC URLs
+   - If testing all enabled chains fails, try limiting to just 1-2 chains with `--max-chains` to identify problematic ones
+   - Public RPC endpoints often have rate limits or connectivity issues; consider using dedicated providers for production environments

 5. **Numeric Value Errors**:
    - Ensure all numeric values in the API request are passed correctly